Ice Breakers for Meetings: 29+ Ideas to Improve Virtual Meetings in 2022

 Once the team members have marked the squares that apply to them and things they can or have done, you can ask them to say what they have marked and encourage them to share any interesting stories that go with each statement in the square.

-By listening to their teammates and sharing some interesting information about themselves, all players will get a chance to get to know one another better.
+By listening to their teammates and sharing some interesting information about themselves, all players will get a chance to get to know one another better and strengthen collaboration.

 Charades is an ideal game for large groups because it requires multiple teams to compete against one another.